Sunshine Anderson

-Early life
+Biography

 Beginnings

 Anderson was born in Winston-Salem, North Carolina, and later moved to Charlotte.
 Wallace Sellars, a friend of a producer/Soulife A&R Vice President, Mike City, heard Anderson singing on her way to the cafeteria of North Carolina Central University (where she earned a BS in criminal justice) and introduced the two.
 From there, Anderson was managed by Macy Gray during the recording of her first album.

 1999–2002: Your Woman

 In 1999, Anderson signed with Atlantic Records.
 Anderson released her debut album, Your Woman in April 2001.
 The album debuted at No. 8 on Billboards Hot 200 and No. 2 on Top R&B charts.
-The lead single, "Heard It All Before," (released May 21, 2001) peaked at No. 18 on the Billboard Hot 100 and at No. 3 on the R&B charts.
+The lead single, "Heard It All Before," (released February 27, 2001) peaked at No. 18 on the Billboard Hot 100 and at No. 3 on the R&B charts.
 The follow-up single "Lunch or Dinner," peaked at No. 54 on R&B charts.
 The album was certified gold later that year.